All In The Campaign for Blair Academy 2018-2025

 Annie Hall | Anna Raley

-It's so great seeing the energy and enthusiasm of the junior and senior girls who are beginning to think about the high school to college transition.
+I love the energy and enthusiasm of the junior and senior girls who are beginning to think about the high school to college transition.
 Their excitement for this pivotal point in life makes Annie a place where everyone is making the most of their Blair career while also priming themselves for life after Blair.
-Their ability to live in the moment, while also reflecting and looking forward, is an awesome thing to be part of!"
+Their ability to live in the moment, while also reflecting and looking forward, is so awesome!"

 Anna Raley